 Numerous other federal, state, and international laws govern the collection, use, and disclosure of personal information and may complicate our compliance efforts.
 Failure to comply with these laws can result in the imposition of significant fines and impact our ability to process certain personal data.
 For example, in the U.S., the CCPA affords California residents expanded privacy rights and protections and provides for civil penalties for violations and a private right of action related to certain data security breaches.
 These protections have been expanded by the CPRA, which became operational in most key respects on January 1, 2023.
-Similar laws continued to be proposed or passed at the U.S. federal and state level, including the Texas Data Privacy and Security Act, which took effect on July 1, 2024, the Oregon Consumer Privacy Act, which took effect on July 1, 2024, the Delaware Personal Data Privacy Act, which took effect on January 1, 2025, the Iowa Consumer Data Protection Act, which took effect on January 1, 2025, the New Hampshire Privacy Act, which took effect on January 1, 2025 and the New Jersey Data Privacy Act, which took effect on January 15, 2025.
+Similar laws continued to be proposed or passed at the U.S. federal and state level, including the Texas Data Privacy and Security Act, which took effect on July 1, 2024, the Oregon Consumer Privacy Act, which took effect on July 1, 2024, the Montana Consumer Data Privacy Act, which took effect on October 1, 2024, the Delaware Personal Data Privacy Act, which took effect on January 1, 2025, the Iowa Consumer Data Protection Act, which took effect on January 1, 2025, the Nebraska Data Privacy Act, which took effect on January 1, 2025, the New Hampshire Privacy Act, which took effect on January 1, 2025 and the New Jersey Data Privacy Act, which took effect on January 15, 2025.
 A number of other states have passed laws related to the privacy and security of consumer health information and personal data which will become effective within the next two years, including Tennessee, Minnesota, Maryland, Indiana, Kentucky and Rhode Island, and more states have proposed legislation under consideration.
 The legislative and regulatory landscape for privacy and data protection continues to evolve, and there has been an increasing amount of focus on privacy and data protection issues with the potential to affect our business, including laws in all 50 states requiring security breach notification in some circumstances.
 These and other laws could increase regulatory compliance risk, create liability for us or increase our cost of doing business.